 The Calderón Hondo is one of the best-preserved craters in Fuerteventura.
 The volcanic formation lies to the east of the road that leaves Lajares, (municipality of La Oliva) in the direction of Majanicho.
 Fuerteventura is 23 million years old, so the eruption on the Calderón Hondo – which occurred around 135,000 years ago – happened relatively recently in the island’s past.
 Calderón Hondo – together with Bayuyo, Las Calderas, and La Caldera de Lobos – is arranged in a direction northeast to southwest in Fuerteventura.
 Evidence of volcanic eruptions are found in the island badlands, terrain which can’t be cultivated to this day.
 The volcanos also created geographical features such as the Lobos islet, the town of El Cotillo, and the sandy extension south of Lajares.

-We will walk in about 15 km to 7 emission centers and the circuit’s ascent takes place along an easily accessible cobbled path.
+We will walk in about 8 km to 2 emission centers and the circuit’s ascent takes place along an easily accessible cobbled path.
 At a height of 278 metres, at the top of the climb, there is a viewpoint next to the edge of the volcano with majestic views of the crater, the surrounding badlands, the Dunes of Corralejo and Lanzarote.

 All this volcanic area is a place of great geological, landscape and cultural interest, since in its surroundings you can find archaeological remains from the pre-Hispanic era, such as circular dry stone constructions that served as housing and corrals for livestock.

 Please note that it is not always possible to swim in these waters due to the tides and their large waves.
 However, watching the force and roar of the sea crash against those rocks is a perfect way to relax and is also the icing on the cake of this alternative excursion.
-We will finish with dinner at a local restaurant with spectacular views of the sunset over the sea.
+We will finish with a tipical tapas dinner at a local restaurant with spectacular views of the sunset over the sea.

 Copyright © 2024 Vulcano Trekking - Todos los derechos reservados.